Azure/azure-sdk-for-c/sdk/samples/iot/README.md

   }
   ```

-- **Direct Method (Command)**: Two methods are supported in this sample: `reboot` and `getMaxMinReport`.
+- **Direct Method (Command)**: Two device commands are supported in this sample: `reboot` and `getMaxMinReport`.

-  If any other methods are attempted to be invoked, the log will report the method is not found.
-To invoke a method, select your device's Direct Method tab in the Azure IoT Explorer.
+  If any other commands are attempted to be invoked, the log will report the command is not found.
+To invoke a command, select your device's Direct Method tab in the Azure IoT Explorer.

-  - To invoke `reboot` on the Temperature Controller, enter the method name `reboot`.
+  - To invoke `reboot` on the Temperature Controller, enter the command name `reboot`.
 Select Invoke method.
-  - To invoke `getMaxMinReport` on Temperature Sensor 1, enter the method name `thermostat1/getMaxMinReport` along with a payload using an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time format.
+  - To invoke `getMaxMinReport` on Temperature Sensor 1, enter the command name `thermostat1/getMaxMinReport` along with a payload using an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time format.
 Select Invoke method.
-  - To invoke `getMaxMinReport` on Temperature Sensor 2, enter the method name `thermostat2/getMaxMinReport` along with a payload using an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time format.
+  - To invoke `getMaxMinReport` on Temperature Sensor 2, enter the command name `thermostat2/getMaxMinReport` along with a payload using an [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time format.
 Select Invoke method.

   ```json
   "2020-08-18T17:09:29-0700"